silverstripe/silverstripe-framework/docs/en/topics/javascript.md

 JavaScript, take a look at the [jsdoc cookbook](http://code.google.com/p/jsdoc-toolkit/wiki/CookBook).
 The `@lends` and `@borrows` properties are particularly useful for documenting jQuery-style code.

-JSDoc-toolkit is a commandline utility, see [usage](http://code.google.com/p/jsdoc-toolkit/wiki/CommandlineOptions).
+JSDoc-toolkit is a command line utility, see [usage](http://code.google.com/p/jsdoc-toolkit/wiki/CommandlineOptions).

 Example: jQuery.entwine